awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-auto-scaling.md

    1. Under **Instances**, make sure that the **Lifecycle** column indicates **InService** next to the instance\.

-1. Reregister the Auto Scaling group with the CodeDeploy deployment group using the same method you used to remove it:
+1. Re\-register the Auto Scaling group with the CodeDeploy deployment group using the same method you used to remove it:

    1. Open the CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy/](https://console.aws.amazon.com/codedeploy/)\.